Afio/afio.github.io/_posts/2014-09-11-welcome-to-jekyll.markdown

 categories: jekyll update
 header-img: "img/post-bg-01-jekyll.jpeg"
 ---
+####About Jekyll

+<a href="http://jekyllrb.com/" target="_blank">Jekyll</a> is a static blogging engine, which can transform your plain text into static websites and blogs and serves and perform faster.

+If want to be focusing on writing and publishing your content, use Jekyll, and allows you to concoct your sites in any way you can dream up.

-Reset up blog with Github + Github Page +  Markdown+Jekyll, say goodbye to WordPress.
+So I reset up blog with Jekyll + Github + Github Page +  Markdown configuration, say goodbye to WordPress.

-Tips:
+Actually, you don't need to install Jekyll in your local system, just click `Fork` button in your favor Jekyll github repositories.
+Then clone to your own repo and custom `the _config.yml`, In this file you can specify the blog name, the permalink format, host, Port number, and etc.

+And there are some tips:

 - Use Github Mac

-- <a href="http://jekyllcn.com/" target="_blank">Jekyllcn</a> was awesome
+- <a href="http://jekyllcn.com/" target="_blank">Jekyllcn</a> was a awesome site

-- When set up in your Mac, use domestic gem
+- If you have to set up in your locally Mac, use domestic gem

       1.  sudo gem sources --remove http://rubygems.org/
       2.  sudo gem sources -a http://ruby.taobao.org/
       3.  sudo gem install jekyll

 -  You can add `<link rel="shortcut icon" href="favicon.ico”>` in `_layouts` >`page.html` & `post.html`  head label to get an favicon icon, and don’t forget to drag the file to root cd.

+**Happy Jekyll’ing!**

 ####Official introduction